marknguyen02/RMS_Demo/README.md

 Please follow these steps:
 - Import 'rms.sql' files to create database and dummy data
 - Change your credentials info connect to DB in 'Config.php'
-- Using file 'Test.php' to test with API
+- Using file 'Test.html' to test with API